KeyBridge/lib-openssrf-1.2.4b/readme.md

 This implementation of the legacy SSRF data format is provided to facilitate system and service migration to SSRF v3.0 and 3.1.

-This library is currenlty developed for the purpose of reading legacy SSRF XML documents and converting those documents to a more recent version of the SSRF specification (3.0 or 3.1).
+This library is designed for the purpose of reading legacy SSRF XML documents and converting those documents to a more recent version of the SSRF specification (3.0 or 3.1).
 Accordingly, this implementation does not include document assembly, validation or write-to-XML utilities.